 - Hand Sanitizing.
-Hand sanitizer dispensers and paper tissues will be placed at key guest and employee entrances and contact areas such as driveways, reception areas, the hotel lobby, restaurant entrances, meeting, and convention spaces, pools, and exercise areas.
-Hand sanitizers will be provided throughout the back of the house for employees.
+Hand sanitiser dispensers and paper tissues will be placed at key guest and employee entrances and contact areas such as driveways, reception areas, the hotel lobby, restaurant entrances, meeting, and convention spaces, pools, and exercise areas.
+Hand sanitisers will be provided throughout the back of the house for employees.

 - Front of the House Signage.
 There will be health and hygiene reminders throughout the property including the proper way to wear, handle, and dispose of PPE equipment, respiratory etiquette, and social distancing rules.
 Electronic signs will also be used for messaging and communication.

 - Back of the House Signage.
 Signage will be posted throughout the property reminding employees of the proper way to wear, handle and dispose of masks, to use gloves (in positions deemed appropriate by medical experts), wash hands, observe sneeze or coughing etiquette and avoid touching their faces.